REQUEST FOR STATEMENT OF INTEREST

 Applicants must be a member in one of the Cooperative Ecosystem Studies Units (CESU):

-Responses to this Request for Statements of Interest (RSOI) will be used to identify potential investigators for a project to be funded by the Office of the Deputy Assistant Secretary of the Navy (OASN), Energy, Installations and Environment (EI&E), which provides professional and technical support for its Integrated Natural Resources Management Plans (INRMPs) and Integrated Cultural Resources Management Plans (ICRMPs) in order to facilitate successful implementation of the 16 USC 670c-1 Sikes Act.
-Approximately $75,033.00 is expected to be available to support the base period, depending on subject to availability of funds excepted to be received in October 2021.
+Responses to this Request for Statements of Interest will be used to identify potential investigators for a project to be funded by the US Air Force which provides professional and technical support for its Integrated Natural Resources Management Plans (INRMPs) and Integrated Cultural Resources Management Plans (ICRMPs) in order to facilitate successful implementation of the 16 USC 670c-1 Sikes Act.
+Approximately $1,309,000 is expected to be available to support this project, depending on availability of funds.

 Article I B of the master agreement states the objectives of the CESU are to: provide research, technical assistance and education to federal land management, environmental and research agencies and their potential partners; develop a program of research, technical assistance and education that involves the biological, physical, social sciences needed to address resource issues and interdisciplinary problem-solving at multiple scales and in an ecosystem context at the local, regional, and national level; and place special emphasis on the working collaboration among federal agencies and universities and their related partner institutions.
-In agreement with the above stated goals, the recipient/cooperator (hereafter Cooperator) agrees to provide the necessary personnel, equipment, and materials required to implement, in part, the DON responsibilities pursuant to the Endangered Species Act (16 USC 1531 et seq.), the Sikes Act Improvement Act, the Migratory Bird Treaty Act (16 USC 1361 et seq.), the National Environmental Policy Act (42 U.S.C.
+In agreement with the above stated goals, the recipient/cooperator (hereafter Cooperator) agrees to provide the necessary personnel, equipment, and materials required to implement, in part, the Air Force responsibilities pursuant to the Endangered Species Act (16 USC 1531 et seq.), the Sikes Act Improvement Act, the Migratory Bird Treaty Act (16 USC 1361 et seq.), the National Environmental Policy Act (42 U.S.C.
 4321 et seq.), and applicable implementing regulations, such as Air Force Instruction 32-7064, Integrated Natural Resources Management.

 Type of Award: